drasi-project/docs/docs/content/how-to-guides/installation/install-on-kind/_index.md

 - [docker](https://www.docker.com/products/docker-desktop/)

 ## Install Kind
 The [kind installation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) instructions describe multiple ways to install kind on macOS, Windows, and Linux.
-These include downloading binaries, using a package manager, and building from source.
+The options include downloading binaries, using a package manager, and building from source.
 Review the available installation options and use one to install kind on your computer before continuing.

 ## Create a kind Cluster
-To create a kind cluster, run the following command from a terminal window:
+To create a kind cluster, open a terminal or command prompt and run the following command:

 ```bash
 kind create cluster